Metrics:

 Journal Citation Reports is a tool by Web of Science designed to help you find and assess journals.
 You can access it from the WoS Product tab on the top right.

-You can also explore yournals through the Master journal list in Web of Science to search for journal titiles and view their metrics.
+You can also explore journals through the Master journal list in Web of Science to search for journal titiles and view their metrics.

 Google Scholar provides information about the H5-index and H5-median.
 It is accessible from the Metrics tab - Top publications.
 You can choose different subject area from the Categories tab and view the publications with highest rank.